 Who is the CRF150F good for?

-So, to break it down, here’s a list of things you need to keep in mind if you are looking to buy one soon.
+Still can’t decide if it’s the right dirt bike for you?
+To break it down, here’s a list of things you need to keep in mind if you are looking to buy one soon.

 The CRF150F is a good dirt bike if you’re: